-Join Vince Kotchian for an in-depth discussion in this video What you should know, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video What you should know, part of Learning Everyday Math.

 - Here are a few tips to make sure you get the most out of this Everyday Math Fundamentals course.
 Studies show that people who believe intelligence is changeable learn more easily than those who don't.
 So, it will help to adopt the belief that you can become good at math, even if you think you're bad at it right now.
 In addition to believing they're bad at math, many people often avoid math out of fear of not understanding it.
 But in my experience with most math learners it's possible to overcome negative beliefs and fears if you work hard and keep an open mind.